jfallmann/diffTF_Fork/docs/chapter2.rst

 Details
   If no RNA-Seq data is included, set to the empty string “”.
 Otherwise, if the :ref:`parameter_RNASeqIntegration` is set to true,  specify the path to a tab-separated file with normalized RNA-Seq counts.
 It does not matter whether the values have been variance-stabilized or not, as long as values across samples are comparable.
 Also, consider filtering lowly expressed genes.
 For guidance, you may want to read `Question 4 here <https://labs.genetics.ucla.edu/horvath/CoexpressionNetwork/Rpackages/WGCNA/faq.html>`_.

   The first line must be used for labeling the samples, with column names being identical to the sample names as specific in the sample summary table (:ref:`parameter_summaryFile`).
-If you have RNA-Seq data for only a subset of the input samples, this is no problem - the classification will then anturally only be based on the subset.
+If you have RNA-Seq data for only a subset of the input samples, this is no problem - the classification will then naturally only be based on the subset.
 The first column must be named ENSEMBL and it must contain ENSEMBL IDs (e.g., *ENSG00000028277*) without dots.
 The IDs are then matched to the IDs from the file as specified in the :ref:`parameter_HOCOMOCO_mapping`.

 .. _parameter_HOCOMOCO_mapping: